tnory56/jquery-progressTimer/_posts/2014-10-13-jquery-progresstimer-1.0.3.markdown

   - /jquery-progressTimer/dist/css/static.min.css
 ---

-I realized when I looking at the code on my plugin that the showPercentage option would only work half the time.
+I realized when I was looking at the code on my plugin that the showPercentage option would only work half the time.

 So I added a new option.